A Team for Everyone

 On an ongoing basis, employees leave and join the company and people lose or gain Teams licenses.
 When someone leaves the company and their Office 365 account is removed, their membership of the team is also removed.
 To handle new joiners and people who gain or lose Teams licenses, a background process scans the accounts in the tenant periodically (expect weekly) and adds or removes the user as required.
 Unlike normal teams, members can’t choose to leave an org-wide team.

 If you already created and use an all-employees team without benefit of Microsoft’s new feature, a tenant administrator can convert the team into an org-wide team and gain benefit of the automatic membership management.
 To do this, select the team you want to convert and then use the Edit team feature to change the privacy setting to org-wide.
 When you save the setting, Teams updates the membership with all valid accounts.
 Any users not included in the automatic membership remain in place, including guest users.
 You can also change an org-wide team to be a private or public team using the same approach, and in this case, the existing membership stays in place but the automatic background refresh of membership is disabled.

-Larger tenants who have more accounts than the 1,000 limit can consider:
+Larger tenants who have more accounts than the maximum limit for org-wide team membership can consider:

 - Using dynamic Teams to support discussions for different parts of the organization.
 For example, you might have a team for each department or each country.
 Dynamic teams are based on dynamic Microsoft 365 groups.